bombcrash/Proxy-Checker-With-Python/README.md

 --
 Please select the .txt file containing your proxies or proxy list.
 --
-Here you can download python | https://www.python.org/downloads/ (check the add python to path button) --
+Here you can download python | https://www.python.org/downloads/ (check the "add python to path button") --